robbeykaaso/rea3/docs/js/pipeline.md

     aInput.out()
 }, {
-    "name", "pipe0",  //the name of the pipe, if there is no name, it will be regarded as an anonymous pipe "external", "c++"  //denotes it is a pipe outside of this pipeline })
+    "name", "pipe0",  //the name of the pipe, if there is no name, it will be regarded as an anonymous pipe "external", "c++"  //decide which pipeline controls its next pipes })
 ```
 </br>